freedomfury/documents/projects/solutions/lxd-cloud-init.md

 This example assumes that you have a working LXD instance configured with the default settings.
 Setting up LXD or Incus is relatively simple.
 Please take a look at the respective authors for instructions on installation.
 We will create a system administration user that will consume the credentials later.
 It is important to ensure the files created are only readable by the owner.

 1. Create an SSH key pair.
+This key will be used to set up access to your git repository.
    ```
    ssh-keygen -b 2048 -t rsa -f id_rsa -q -N ""
    ```